User Guide

 Before You Start

-• A Mac running macOS 13 or later, or an iPhone/iPad running iOS/iPadOS 16 or later
+• A Mac on macOS 13 or later, or an iPhone/iPad on iOS/iPadOS 16 or later.

-• A CyberPower UPS with an RMCard 205 (or compatible) network management card installed
+• A UPS with an SNMP-capable network card (see Supported Hardware).

-• SNMP enabled on the RMCard — you can check this in the RMCard's web interface under Network → SNMP
+• SNMP turned on in the card's web interface, under Network → SNMP.

-• Your device and the RMCard on the same local network
+• Your phone/Mac and the UPS on the same local network.

 Adding Your First Device

-Tap the + button (or press Cmd+N on macOS) to open the Add Device screen.
+Tap the + button to open the Add Device screen.

 Step 1: Enter the device address

-Type the IP address or hostname of your RMCard.
-PollWatt verifies DNS resolution as you type.
-Leave the port at 161 unless you've changed it on the RMCard.
+Type the IP address or hostname of your UPS network card.
+Leave the port at 161 unless you changed it on the card itself.

-Step 2: Choose your SNMP version and credentials
+Step 2: Pick your SNMP version and credentials

-Select v1, v2c, or v3 from the dropdown.
-For v1/v2c, enter the community string (usually public).
+Choose v1 or v3 from the dropdown.
+For v1 you just need the community string (usually public).
 For v3, enter your username and authentication details.
-See Choosing an SNMP Version for guidance.
+The next section walks through when to pick which.

 Step 3: Set the poll interval